 It is essential that you only attempt to withdraw from alcohol under medical supervision.
 This which will help you relax ensuring that you do not have alcohol withdrawal anxiety and, more importantly, you don't suffer from alcohol withdrawal seizures which can be fatal.

 Detoxification means weaning a patient from a psychoactive substance in an effective and safe manner by progressively removing the dependence producing substance.

 There are three treatment options when considering detoxification:

-1. Outpatient Detox- This would be appropriate for individual who fall into the low and moderate risk level for withdrawal symptoms.
+1. Outpatient Detox- Most patients suffering from alcohol withdrawal could be treated effectively and safely as outpatients.
+This would be appropriate for individual who fall into the low and moderate risk level for withdrawal symptoms.
 These individuals would be seen by their provider with frequent check-ups.
 Your provider may provide medications that would ease the symptoms of withdrawal.

 2. Medically Monitored Detox- This option would be appropriate for individuals who fall into the moderate to severe risk level of withdrawal.
 This option would include being in a medical facility for a brief period of time, around 24 hours, while being consistently monitored by medical doctors as well as nurses.
 Again, medications would likely be provided to ease the symptoms of withdrawal.

 3. Medically Managed Inpatient Detox- This option would be appropriate for individuals who fall into the sever risk level of withdrawal.
 Individuals who are at risk of severe withdrawal, or those who suffer from concurrent serious psychiatric or physical disorders, or who do not have adequate support, should ideally be managed in an inpatient setting.
 This option would include staying in an inpatient setting, possibly a rehabilitation center, for several days.
 Common medications that may be used for individuals at this level of risk include: